Alparslan Türkeş

 Alparslan Türkeş (Note: His name was a nom de guerre he took as an official name after 1934.
 His former name is a subject of debate.
 His official biography cites Ali Arslan, while other sources claim Hüseyin Feyzullah.
 His close friends and old acquaintances called him Albay ("Colonel").) (/tr/; 25 November 1917 – 4 April 1997) was a Turkish politician, who was the founder and president of the Nationalist Movement Party (MHP) and the Grey Wolves (Ülkü Ocakları).
 He ran the Grey Wolves training camps from 1968 to 1978.
-More than 600 people are said to have fallen victim of political murders by the Grey Wolves between 1968 and 1980.
 He represented the far-right of the Turkish political spectrum.
 He was and still is called Başbuğ ("Leader") by his devotees.

 Early life

 Türkeş was born in Nicosia, British Cyprus, to a Turkish Cypriot family in 1917.
 His birth name is disputed, some claiming that it is Hüseyin Feyzullah, while MHP claims it is Ali Arslan.
 His paternal great-grandfather had emigrated to Cyprus from Pınarbaşı, Kayseri, Central Anatolia, Ottoman Empire, in the 1860s.
 His father, Ahmet Hamdi Bey, was from Tuzla, near Famagusta, and his mother, Fatma Zehra Hanım, was from Larnaca.
 However, in an interview with the scholar Fatma Müge Göçek the journalist Hrant Dink claimed that Türkeş was of Armenian descent, an orphan originally from Sivas who was later adopted by a Muslim couple from Cyprus.
 In 1932, with fifteen years of age, Türkeş emigrated to Istanbul, Turkey with his family.
 He was enrolled into the military lycée in Istanbul in 1933 and completed his secondary education in 1936.
 In 1938, he joined the army and his military career began.